Historic Interest

 Listed status: B2

-This bar opened in 1852 and was thoroughly refitted in 1929, although the conservative design could easily be mistaken for something earlier.
-It has now been in the hands of the Owens family since 1960 and there has been no significant change since.
 A large square servery, with two spirit casks in the back-fitting, takes up much of the main bar, but this is made up for by three further cosy rooms.
-There is a fully panelled corridor leading to the rear and panelled ceilings in all except the rear left-hand room.
+A fully panelled corridor leads to the rear and panelled ceilings adorn all except the rear left-hand room.
 The etched windows at the front are replacements.
-The Owens family have cherished the pub – for example, see the way the illuminated fridges are tucked under the counter, and they have refused to encumber the counter with large, ugly, modern advertising founts which sprout up in most Northern Irish pubs.
+The Owens family have cherished the pub – for example, see the way the illuminated fridges are tucked under the counter, and their refusal to encumber the counter with the large, ugly, modern advertising founts that sprout up in most Northern Irish pubs.

 A real gem of a bar, lovingly cared for by its owner, Garry Owens, whose family has held it since 1960.
 It opened in 1852 and was refitted in 1929 though the fittings could easily be taken to be Victorian.
 There has been no significant change since.
 A large square servery takes up almost as much space as that for the customers but this is made up for by three further cosy rooms.
 A panelled corridor runs towards the rear and there are panelled ceilings in all except the rear left-hand room.
 Two old etched front windows.
 The care shown for the building is the way the illuminated fridges are tucked under the counter (not exposed to customers’ view as so often is, unfortunately, the case), and the fact that Garry has refused to encumber the counter with large, ugly modern advertising founts.